NSEvent/expand_virtualbox_storage/README.md

 ```
 sudo lvresize -r -l 100%VG /dev/mapper/ubuntu--vg-root
 ```
-### Resize file system
+### Resize filesystem
-This will resize the file system to the full size of the logical volume
+This will resize the filesystem to the full size of the logical volume
 ```
 sudo resize2fs /dev/mapper/ubuntu--vg-root
 ```